USCqserver/HOQSTTutorials.jl/markdown/introduction/02-lindblad_equation.md

 ---
-title: An Intro to HOQST - Lindblad equation
+author: "Huo Chen"
-author: Huo Chen
+title: "An Intro to HOQST - Lindblad equation"
 ---

 This tutorial demonstrates how to solve the time-independent Lindblad equation using HOQST.

 ## Model setup